charlietriplett/OpenA11yEngineer/_checklist-native/header.md

   tab: |
     Links and buttons within the header are focusable

+mobile:
+  swipe: |
+    Focus moves within the dialog and doesn't enter the rest of the page.
+  doubletap: |
+    This typically activates most elements.

+screenreader:
   name:  |
     Discoverable by screen reader as header or banner landmark
   role:  |
     Identifies itself as a header or banner landmark
   group: |
     Typically contains site title and primary navigation
   state: |
     n/a

-mobile:
-  swipe: |
-    Focus moves within the dialog and doesn't enter the rest of the page.
-  doubletap: |
-    This typically activates most elements.

 ---

 ## Code examples